abhi5459/Monopoly-Algo-Game/Readme.md

             F    < 60

-    - The objective of the Game is to increase your grade by demonstrating your knowlidge in a fun way.
+    - The objective of the Game is to increase your grade by demonstrating your knowledge in a fun way.
     - Each player starts off with a score of 60(starts with F grade)
     - Every easy question is worth 4 points
     - Every mediums question is worth 8 points